What is the Japanese Obon Festival? When is it celebrated and how do you spend it?

 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-In Japan, there is a period in August called "Obon."
+In Japan, there is a period called "Obon" in August.

-This time, we will introduce what Obon is like in Japan, when it is celebrated, and how to spend it.
+In this article, we will introduce what kind of period Obon is held in Japan, when to spend it, and how to spend it.

 What is the Japanese Obon Festival?

-Obon is a traditional Buddhist summer event in which the spirits of ancestors are welcomed and offered prayers for their temporary return.
+Obon is a traditional summer Buddhist event in which people welcome and honor the spirits of their ancestors who have temporarily returned to Japan.

-Although the Obon period is not a national holiday, many companies have about four days off.
+Although the Obon period is not a national holiday, many companies offer a four-day break.

-This is an important period for visiting graves and gathering with family and relatives.
+This period is an important time for visiting graves and gathering with family and relatives.

-The timing and way of celebrating Obon varies from region to region.
+The timing and customs surrounding the Obon festival vary from region to region.

 When is Obon in Japan?
 Does the timing differ by region?

-In most areas, the Obon period runs from August 13th to 16th.
+In most regions, the Obon period is observed from August 13th to August 16th.

 - Different regions each year